Streaming Video Temporal Action Segmentation In Real Time: Experiment

-\textbf{Datasets} The \textbf{GTEA} \cite{fathi2011learning} dataset contains 28 videos corresponding to 7 different activities.
+The \textbf{GTEA} \cite{fathi2011learning} dataset contains 28 videos corresponding to 7 different activities, such as preparing coffee or cheese sandwiches, performed by 4 subjects.
+On average, there are 20 action instances per video.
 The evaluation was performed by excluding one subject to use cross-validation.
 The \textbf{50Salads} \cite{stein2013combining} dataset contains 50 videos with 17 action classes.
+On average, each video contains 20 action instances, and the average video length is 6.4 minutes.
+The activities were performed by 25 actors, each preparing two different salads.
 50Salads also uses five-fold cross-validation.
 The \textbf{EGTEA} \cite{li2018eye} dataset is the largest of the three datasets.
-It contains 20 different actions.
+In total, EGTEA contains 28 hours (de-identified) of cooking activities from 86 unique sessions of 32 subjects.
+It contains 20 different actions, and each video contains an average of 15 action instances.
 Also, it will be evaluated by three-fold cross-validation.